Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Evolution of astrospheres

 \subsection{Astrospheric field patterns in time}

-[H-IV:4.1.1] ``The extent and structure of astrospheres is determined by the radially-expanding super-Alfv\'enic stellar wind that drags the stellar magnetic field from the stellar corona through interplanetary space, until the wind is stopped by the Interstellar Medium (ISM).
+\ors[IV:4.1.1] ``The \indexit{astrosphere!field pattern}extent and structure of astrospheres is determined by the radially-expanding super-Alfv\'enic stellar wind that drags the stellar magnetic field from the stellar corona through interplanetary space, until the wind is stopped by the Interstellar Medium (ISM).
 It is also determined by the rotation of the star.
 As a result, each astrospheric magnetic field (AMF) line has one end (or 'footpoint') attached to the stellar surface, while its location at each point in the astrosphere, $\mathbf{r}(r,\theta,\phi)$ (for co-latitude $\theta$), is given by the following formula.
-It describes a spiral shape and is known as the 'Parker Spiral' [(Sect.~\ref{sec:parker-spiral}, compare with Eq.~\ref{eq:spiralforlarger})]:
+It describes a spiral shape and is \indexit{Parker spiral}known as the 'Parker Spiral' [(Sect.~\ref{sec:parker-spiral}, compare with Eq.~\ref{eq:spiralforlarger})]:

 Here $\Omega$ is the stellar rotation rate (angular velocity), $v_{\rm w}$ is stellar wind speed (which is here assumed to be radial and fixed in time and space); $r_0$ is the actual base point of the AMF, and is at a reference distance from the stellar surface at which we assume the stellar wind is fully developed and has achieved its asymptotic speed and radial direction; $B_0$ is the magnetic field magnitude at that point.
 We can see that the radial component of the AMF has an $r^{-2}$ dependence, while the azimuthal component has only a $r^{-1}$ dependence.
 As a result, throughout most of the astrospheres, the AMF is dominated by the azimuthal field, which is a function of $\Omega$, except for high latitudes (small $\theta$) where the AMF lines are nearly radial.